Needle Biopsy of the Lung

 Ultrasound machines consist of a computer console, video monitor and an attached transducer.
 The transducer is a small hand-held device that resembles a microphone.
 Some exams may use different transducers (with different capabilities) during a single exam.
 The transducer sends out inaudible, high-frequency sound waves into the body and listens for the returning echoes.
 The same principles apply to sonar used by boats and submarines.

 The technologist applies a small amount of gel to the area under examination and places the transducer there.
 The gel allows sound waves to travel back and forth between the transducer and the area under examination.
 The ultrasound image is immediately visible on a video monitor.
 The computer creates the image based on the loudness (amplitude), pitch (frequency), and time it takes for the ultrasound signal to return to the transducer.
 It also considers what type of body structure and/or tissue the sound is traveling through.

 How does the procedure work?

-Using imaging guidance, the physician inserts the needle through the skin, advances it into the lesion.
+Using imaging guidance, the doctor inserts the needle through the skin and advances it into the lesion.

-Tissue samples will then be removed using one of several methods.
+They will remove tissue samples using one of several methods.

-- In a core needle biopsy, the automated mechanism is activated, moving the needle forward and filling the needle trough, or shallow receptacle, with 'cores' of tissue.
+- In a core needle biopsy, the automated mechanism moves the needle forward and fills the needle trough, or shallow receptacle, with “cores” of tissue.
 The outer sheath instantly moves forward to cut the tissue and keep it in the trough.
 This process is repeated several times.

-- In a vacuum-assisted biopsy, the needle is placed into the site of abnormality.
-The vacuum device is activated, pulling the tissue into the needle trough, and then cutting it with the sheath.
-The tissue is then retracted through the hollow core of the needle.
-This procedure may be repeated several times.
+- In a vacuum-assisted biopsy, the doctor inserts the needle into the site of abnormality.
+They activate the vacuum device, which pulls the tissue into the needle trough, cuts it with the sheath, and retracts it through the hollow core of the needle.
+The doctor may repeat this procedure several times.